 Typically, you file for a civil no-contact order in the district court in the county where you live.
 But you may want to file in the county where the offender lives, or in the county where the unlawful conduct took place.
 An attorney can help you decide where to file for the order.
 Once you file a complaint asking for a no-contact order, a copy of the complaint is then served on the offender, and the court will schedule a hearing.
 If you have an emergency situation, the court may issue a temporary order, called an ex parte order, before the hearing.
 At the hearing, you and the offender will present evidence, and the judge will decide if you are entitled to the order.
 A civil no contact order can last up to a year.
 The order can be extended for a longer period if you file a motion before it expires asking that it be extended.

-If you want to file for a no-contact order in Orange County, Chatham County, Durham County or Wake County, please contact Averett Family Law.
+If you want to file for a no-contact order in Orange County, Chatham County, or Durham County, please contact Averett Family Law.
 You need an experienced attorney at your side if you want your protective order to be enforceable and effective.